-Requires the State Comptroller to restrict a vendor from participating in state contracts, and any contracts for which purchasing authority is delegated to a state agency, that are prohibited from participating in federal contracts under Section 889, John S. McCain National Defense Authorization Act for Fiscal 2019 or a vendor designated as a risk to state security by the governor.
+Requires the State Comptroller to restrict a vendor from participating in state contracts, and any contracts for which purchasing authority is delegated to a state agency, that are prohibited from participating in federal contracts under Section 889, John S. McCain National Defense Authorization Act for Fiscal 2019 or a vendor designated as a risk to state security by the Homeland Security Council, with advice from the governor.
 The restriction also applies to any vendor that contracts with an entity prohibited by the federal law.